 The rugged but wide roads that weave throughout the park lend themselves to a bikepacking trip.
 The most popular ride in the park is Ajo Mountain Drive, a 21-mile, mostly gravel road.

-"Arguably the most beautiful portion of the Sonoran Desert can be found on the Ajo Mountain Drive," says Arizona Outback Adventures guide Brian Jump.
+"Arguably the most beautiful portion of the Sonoran Desert can be found on the Ajo Mountain Drive," says Arizona Outback Adventures (now REI Co-op Adventure Centers) guide Brian Jump.
 "And, with few visitors, you can have this beautiful stretch of dirt and paved road almost all to yourself."

 Another popular ride is Puerto Blanco Drive, a 37-mile stretch that reopened in 2014.
 In addition to providing access to the Pinkley Peak Picnic Area, Red Tanks trailhead, Senita Basin and Quitobaquito Springs, there are stops along the way that provide fantastic views as well as information about the culture and ecology of the monument.

 Grab an entrance permit and backcountry camping permit at the Kris Eggle Visitor Center and then start pedaling.
 Be aware that bikes aren't permitted on hiking trails or after dark, and ride defensively because you'll share the road with drivers who may be preoccupied with the scenery.